cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   populated in the data repository, which provides timely and accurate data service support for building various models.

-  Models:
-  :  Techniques that involve collecting data from one or more sources in the real-world twin and developing a comprehensive representation of the data (e.g., system, entity, or process) using specific models.
-These models are used as emulation and diagnosis basis to provide dynamics and elements on how the live real network operates and generates reasoning data utilized for decision-making.
+  Models: Models provide a basis for  emulatingchanges in the configuration, state or use of network elements and resources, providing information on how the real network operates and generating reasoning data that may be utilized in operational decision-making.

-  : Various models such as service models, data models, dataset models, or knowledge graph can be used to represent the real network assets and, then, instantiated to serve various network applications.
+  Various types of models including service models, data models, dataset models, transfer matrices, knowledge graphs etc.can be used to represent the real network assets and their behaviours, and composed to emulate network changes and behaviours, serving the analysis needs of various use case-based network applications.

-  Interfaces:
-  :  Standardized interfaces ensure the interoperability of network digital twin.
+  Interfaces: Standardized interfaces ensure the interoperability of network digital twin with real network operations systems.
 There are two major types of interfaces:

-    *  The interface between the network digital twin platform and the real network infrastructure.
+  *	The interface between the network digital twin platform and the real network infrastructure, directly or through an associated operations (i.e. planning, control, management) system.

-    *  The interface between network digital twin platform and applications.
+  *	The interface between network digital twin platform and operations applications that consume the information provided by the NDT.

-  : The former provides real-time data collection and control on the real network.
+  The former provides real-time data collection from the real network.
 The latter helps in delivering application requests to the network digital twin platform and exposing the various platform capabilities to applications.

-  Mapping:
-  : Used to identify the digital twin and the underlying entities and establish a real-time interactive relation between the real network and the twin network or between two twin networks.
+  Mapping: Used to identify the digital twin and the underlying entities and establish a real-time interactive relation between the real network and the twin network or between two twin networks.
 The mapping can be:

   *	One to one (pairing, vertical): Synchronize between a real network and its virtual twin network with continuous flows.

   *	One to many (coupling, horizontal): Synchronize among virtual twin networks with occasional data exchange.

-  : Such mappings provide a good visibility of actual status, making the digital twin suitable to analyze and understand what is going on in the real network.
+  Such mappings provide a good visibility of actual status, making the digital twin suitable to analyze and understand what is going on in the real network.
 It also allows using the digital twin to optimize the performance and maintenance of the real network.

-The network digital twin constructed based on the four core technology elements can analyze, diagnose, emulate, and control the real network in its whole life cycle with the help of optimization algorithms, management methods, and expert knowledge.
-One of the objectives of such control is to master the network digital twin environment and its elements to derive the required system behavior, e.g., provide:
+  The network digital twin, constructed based on the four core technology elements, can provide crucial emulation-driven information to support analysis, diagnosis, and control of the real network, through its whole life cycle, with the help of optimization algorithms, management methods, and expert knowledge.

+  The network digital twin environment and its elements must be controlled and driven to support required  behaviors in use, e.g., to provide:

   *	repeatability: that is the capacity to replicate network conditions on-demand.

   *	reproducibility: i.e., the ability to replay successions of events, possibly under controlled variations.

-and "the mirroring pace and scope" should be controlled for a given twin instance.
+  and "the mirroring pace and scope" should be controlled for a given twin usage.

-> Note: Realtime interaction is not always mandatory for all twins.
-For example, when assessing some configuration changes or emulating some innovative techniques, the digital twins can behave as an isolated simulation platform without the need of realtime telemetry data.
+  Note: Real-time interaction is not always mandatory for all NDT use cases.
+For example, when assessing some configuration changes or emulating some innovative techniques, the digital twin can behave as an isolated simulation platform without the need of real-time telemetry data.
 It might be useful to have interactive mapping capability so that the validated changes can be evaluated under real network conditions whenever required by the testers.
-Whether realtime interaction between virtual and real network is mandatory is a configurable parameter.
+Whether real-time interaction between virtual and real network is mandatory is a configurable parameter.
 Adequate validation guards have to be enforced at both twin and physical network.
-Enabling realtime interaction in network digital twin is a catalyst to achieve autonomous networks or self-driven network.
+Enabling real-time interaction in network digital twin is a catalyst to achieving autonomous networks or self-driven network.

+  Logic: Network digital twins facilitate optimal resource allocation and configuration, enhancing efficiency and performance.
+They enable comprehensive troubleshooting maintenance and control by diagnosing issues in the digital twin.
+Moreover, network digital twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects before implementation.

 # Benefits of Network Digital Twin